December 7, 2015

 I have received a couple of questions recently regarding an Armed Services Vocational Aptitude Battery (ASVAB) version I didn’t even know existed – well, actually, it isn’t officially a version of the ASVAB yet, but it looks like it may be in the relatively near future.

 The Prescreen Internet Based Computer Adaptive Test (PiCAT) is essentially an at-home version of the ASVAB.
 The PiCAT has the same nine sections as the ASVAB, but it is not proctored and can be taken from anywhere that has a high-speed Internet connection and a desktop computer – smartphone and tablet use is not recommended.
 The use of the PiCAT scores for enlistment purposes is currently in pilot program mode to ensure its viability.

-Although not yet fully implemented nationwide, The PiCAT is now fully implemented nationwide and is available for, and in use by all branches of the military.
+Although not yet fully implemented nationwide, The PiCAT is now fully implemented nationwide and is available for, and in use by, all branches of the military.
 The pilot program will continue until enough data has been accumulated and studied.
 The pilot program has reached its conclusion.